 How to Get There

 The simplest and quickest way to get to Fell Foot to do the Parlick Fell Circular Walk is to drive there yourself.
-Head to the FAQs below for information on parking.
-If you don’t have your own set of wheels, we recommend hiring a car using Rentalcars.com.
-You’ll find a wide variety of cars on Rental Cars for good prices.
-The website is user-friendly and booking online is super easy.
+Head to the FAQs below for information about parking.
+If you don’t have your own set of wheels, we recommend hiring a car.

 It’s possible to get to Fell Foot using public transport, but the journey isn’t very time efficient.
 Essentially, you’d get a bus from Preston to Longridge and then a bus from Longridge to Chipping.
 All in all, this journey could take 1.5 hours.
 To do the Parlick Fell Loop from Chipping, you’ll need to walk 3km (1.8 mile) to Fell Foot before starting the official route.
 Because of the time-consuming journey, we recommend simply driving there yourself.